CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

   in SA-MP, it's now disabled in multiplayer, unless Graphics Restore is installed.
   <figure class="media-container small">
   {% include figures/image.html thumbnail="/assets/img/posts/sp-2024-update/compact_gta_sa_V50SgMrU4c.jpg" link="/assets/img/posts/sp-2024-update/screens/full/compact_gta_sa_V50SgMrU4c.jpg"
-        caption="In \"The Corona Update\", the parachute animated correctly, but looked kind of bright." %}
+        caption="In \"The Corona Update\", the parachute was animated correctly but looked kind of bright." %}
   {% include figures/image.html thumbnail="/assets/img/posts/sp-2024-update/compact_gta_sa_uSsu8BO7Gs.jpg" link="/assets/img/posts/sp-2024-update/screens/full/compact_gta_sa_uSsu8BO7Gs.jpg"
         caption="In this update, both lighting and animations work fine." %}
   </figure>

 * In the last update, this fix present in GTA III and Vice City has been rewritten:
-  > * Reintroduced light glows under weapon/health/armour pickups, bribes, hidden packages and money pickups -- they showed only on PS2 due to a bug in all PC versions.
+  > * Reintroduced light glows under weapon/health/armor pickups, bribes, hidden packages, and money pickups -- they showed only on PS2 due to a bug in all PC versions.

-  However, back then I haven't noticed that my rewrite caused those light glows to disappear when "light boxes" on cars rendered on-screen
+  However, back then I didn't notice that my rewrite caused those light glows to disappear when "light boxes" on cars were rendered on-screen
   (because the widescreen fix disables those boxes).
-I now updated this fix again to resolve this issue, and bring parity with the San Andreas version of this change.
+I now updated this fix again to resolve this issue and bring parity with the San Andreas version of this change.

 * In III and Vice City, variable resets like the Pay 'n Spray flag have been upgraded to use the same, less invasive,